Avocash – Financial Literacy App

 After gaining some clarity into user needs and how existing apps had flaws and pain points to address, we created our pocket-sized list of project goals.
 Finally!

-Build a robust app which would allow users to connect their accounts, track spendings, and savings and earn rewards for completing financial courses.
+• Build a robust app which would allow users to connect their accounts, track spendings, and savings and earn rewards for completing financial courses.

-Create a clear, searchable library of bite-sized lessons and videos curated to the users interests.
+• Create a clear, searchable library of bite-sized lessons and videos curated to the users interests.

 Sketches

 We focused on the screens needed to convey the flow of viewing a tip/notification in the recent transaction feed, and then viewing a financial literacy lesson related to the transaction.
-Ben completed a few sketches for extraneous screens that further supported the app design and content.

-UI Kit / Mini Style Guide
+Designing the UI / Mini Style Guide

 To give the design a fun and playful look/feel, we chose to use avocado illustrations as our mascot, (hat tip to Avocademy!) and staying within the complementary color realm of purples – evocative of richness, wisdom and energy. 💜 *illustrations courtesy of Freepix